curlybracketshq/giovanni.curlybrackets.it/_posts/2016-04-16-android-experiment-contest-post-mortem.markdown

 functional parts of the app to have "something" to test as soon as possible.

-An approach that I found useful: start working on the riskiest parts of the *hack*.
+An approach that I found useful: start working on the riskiest parts of the *hack* first.
 In this project for example I started by building a couple of Android prototypes to test GCM (👍), Fit API (👎), and Haskell on GAE (👎).

 ### Sources